AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/asset-type-overview.md

 # Asset types

 An asset type is a template for creating assets that share a common structure or type.
 When you create an asset type, you define the expected metadata and stream references for assets created from that asset type.
 Using asset types to create assets makes it easier to compare assets of the same type and to ensure consistency across similar assets.
-Note these guidelines when creating an asset from an asset types:
+Note these guidelines when creating an asset from an asset type:

 - Configure the asset name, and, optionally, the description.
 - Do not add or remove metadata from the asset; however, you can edit metadata values.
 The asset type determines the metadata and stream type associated with the asset.